 The short-term objective of this partnership for Air Liquide is to gain a share in hydrogen production equipment by manufacturing equipment in China with its cheaper cost.
 Also, recently, Air Liquide Houpu completed its first hydrogen station in Zhejiang Province on October 16th, 2019, which will accelerate the entry of Air Liquide into the hydrogen station business.

 Photo 2: Air Liquide Houpu's first integrated hydrogen station in in Jiashan Jiadong, Zhejiang Province

-In the long-term, Sichuan, where Houpu has its headquarter, has abundant hydro energy.
-According to our estimates, it has potential for producing 325,000 tons of hydrogen from abandoned hydro power.
-In the future, demand will be likely to arise to convert this resource to hydrogen and to sell it to regions with high hydrogen demand.
-Air Liquide could target at this opportunity.
-(For more information on hydrogen production from abandoned hydro power, you can refer to our report [Hydrogen Supply Chain in China in 2019]).
+In the long-term, Sichuan, where Houpu has its headquarters, has abundant hydro energy.
+According to our estimates, it has the potential to produce 325,000 tons of hydrogen from abandoned hydro power.
+In the future, demand will likely arise to convert this resource to hydrogen and to sell it to regions with high hydrogen demand.
+Air Liquide could target at this opportunity. (for more information on hydrogen production from abandoned hydro power, you can refer to our report [Hydrogen Supply Chain in China in 2021]).

 2. Partnership with a logistic company, STNE

 Air Liquide is also actively expanding into downstream in the hydrogen energy value chain.
 In 2018, it signed a partnership agreement with FC logistics truck leasing company in Shanghai, STNE, to promote the deployment of FC trucks, and acquired an 11.11% stake in STNE.
 Air Liquide will provide STNE with funding, technology, and expertise, so that it will deploy hydrogen stations with STNE in Shanghai.